xen-project/xen/docs/misc/xen-command-line.markdown

 `mode-<mode>` instructs Xen to use a specific mode, as shown with the `ask` option.
-(N.B menu modes are displayed in hex, so `<mode>` should be a hexidecimal number)
+(N.B menu modes are displayed in hex, so `<mode>` should be a hexadecimal number)

 The optional `keep` parameter causes Xen to continue using the vga console even after dom0 has been started.
 The default behaviour is to